ericboszin/cicd-microservices-app/README.md

 ## Deploying Microservices App to GKE (CI/CD)
 This repository is enabled with GitHub workflows (see `.github/workflows`) which automate the manual tasks and commands performed above.
 The workflows are based on the guide [here](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-google-kubernetes-engine).
-> NOTE: Changes to the WebApp Microservice will require an update to the Frontend service.
+> NOTE 1: Changes to the WebApp Microservice will require an update to the Frontend service.
 Line 23 in `App.js` must be updated with the URL of the WebApp Loadbalancer upon re-deploy; and the frontend must be rebuilt and redeployed as a result.
 Parametarizing this URL is a future enhancement.

+> NOTE 2: Ensure that the account used for your CI/CD pipelines has the following permissions:
+> - Compute Admin
+> - Compute Network Admin
+> - Kubernetes Engine Admin
+> - Service Account User
+> - Storage Admin

 Other references:
 - https://cloud.google.com/kubernetes-engine/docs/archive/using-container-image-digests-in-kubernetes-manifests#using_kustomize